“How do you recommend dealing with Japanese beetles?” Question from Debbie of Lapeer, Michigan

 Integrated pest management (IPM) guidelines for homeowners set by the USDA’s Agricultural Research Service and Animal and Plant Health Inspection Service (APHIS) are the most proven management methods.
 They’re backed by years of research, and though there is no perfect Japanese beetle cure for infested areas, these steps will limit their destruction.

 Foliage controls– Use caution when using strong chemical controls for adult beetles because most will kill almost anything they come into contact with, including beneficial bees, butterflies, and ladybugs.
 Spraying plants with OMRI Listed® neem oil is the recommended solution for organic gardeners.
 It repels Japanese beetles while not harming birds, pets, people, or beneficial pollinators.
-Bacillus thuringiensis (Bt) is another organic option that will just harm the beetles chewing on your beloved plants.
-Bt can be purchased as a powder or spray.
+Bacillus thuringiensis (Bt) is another organic option that will just harm the grubs and beetles chewing on your beloved plants.
+New Bt products for adult beetles, such as beetleGONE!®, are very useful.

 Manual removal-Adults are slow-moving and easy to catch and drown in jars of water or smash on the ground.
-If you have a minor infestation, these can be a useful methods of removal.
+If you have a minor infestation, this can be a useful method of removal.
 Japanese beetles are not a big problem where I live, so this is what I do to control them.

-Parasites– There are a number of commercially available parasitic wasps that will attack Japanese beetles as well as desirable beetle species.
+Parasites– There are several commercially available parasitic wasps that will attack Japanese beetles as well as desirable beetle species.

 Plant Resistant Plants